dvwz/ASSC26_EEGMethods/README.md

 This tutorial has two components, slides and hands-on code examples.

-If you want to try out the hands-on materials you will need a working Python installation (see below).
+If you want to try out the hands-on materials you will need a working Python installation (see below) and MATLAB.

 The hands-on materials are organized as follows:

 - `data:` contains some example data files that can be used to explore the methods
-- `connectivity:` contains materials related to applying connectivity measures to neural data
+- `connectivity:` contains materials related to applying functional connectivity measures to neural data
 - `freq_domain:` contains materials related to using frequency-domain spectral decomposition
 - `time_domain:` contains materials using state space models to capture time-domain rhythms and their interactions.